linode/Marketplace-Apps/nirvashare/nirvashare.md

 Getting started after deploying NirvaShare

 After NirvaShare has finished installing, you can access the app instance by visiting your Linode’s IP address(for example, http://192.0.12.100) in a web browser.
+Sometimes installation takes time after the node is provisioned, please wait for 3-4 minutes.

 Please refer documentation at https://nirvashare.com/installation-of-nirvashare-on-linode